sadabla/view-examtopics/README.md

 Continue this pattern for all topics and questions found in the file.

+## View the examtopics questions
-# After ChatGPT generates the file
+After ChatGPT has generated the file:
 * Save the HTML file
 * Install the browser extension Tampermonkey https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=nl